jasonwebb/2d-differential-growth-experiments/06 - shape studies/README.md

 # 05 - line studies

-This experiment applies the differential growth process to a various arrangements of shapes.
+This experiment applies the differential growth process to various arrangements of shapes.